Have you ever wanted to learn more about the world of independent cinema?

-Coming of age is one of the most popular themes in independent feature films These stories usually focus on young people struggling to find their place in the world in order to become their true selves.
+Coming of age is one of the most popular themes in independent feature films.
+These stories usually focus on young people struggling to find their place in the world to become their true selves.

 They often present us with a bittersweet journey of self-realization, love, courage, heartache, and truth.
 These movies typically explore the otherwise ordinary lives of everyday people and examine the human experience through realism and sensitivity.

 A coming-of-age film often leaves viewers feeling empowered because they can relate to it on some level; its intimate perspective allows them to become part of a larger movement around the world, as they realize they are not alone in their experiences.